 We seek the support of families to work as a team to help our pupils to improve their ability to self-regulate and make safe choices.
-The Head Teacher, Family Liaison officer and school staff prioritise maintaining regular contact with parents/carers, keeping them fully informed and involved in the pupil's education and time at school.
+The School Manager and Education Manager support keyworkers to prioritise maintaining regular contact with parents/carers, keeping them fully informed and involved in the pupil's education and time at school.
+Each student is allocated a key worker, who is the first point of contact for parents and carers.